Matiss1337/Matiss1337/README.md

 - Delivered large Magento 2 and Hyva features across account, cart, and checkout flows.
 - Supported production stability with monitoring and incident triage using GlitchTip.
 - Mentored junior developers through onboarding, ramp-up, and probation.
-- Built freelance projects end-to-end across frontend, backend, hosting, SEO, and content.
+- Built freelance projects end-to-end across frontend, backend, hosting, SEO, content, and UI implementation.
+- Use AI-assisted design workflows with `Figma` and `Cursor` to move faster from concept to production-ready UI.

 ## Experience